dmnmsc/kraiser/README.md

 ### How to Find Window and Process Details in KDE

+#### 🧪 Use `kraiser --genconf` to extract config-ready info from open apps

+Run `kraiser --genconf` to list currently open windows and generate config-ready lines you can copy directly into your `apps.conf`.
+It extracts key details—window title, class, executable path, and process name—making it easy to add new apps without digging through system tools.

+#### 🛠️ Manual Method: Find Window and Process Details Yourself

+Use this approach if you prefer to manually inspect window properties and process details.
+KDE Plasma provides built-in tools to help you identify the necessary information for your `apps.conf` entries.

 To accurately configure new applications, you'll need to identify their **Window Name (or title part)**, **Window Class**, **Executable Path**, and **Associated Process Name**.
 KDE Plasma provides a helpful tool for this:

 1. Open the application you wish to configure (e.g., a new browser, game, or utility).